-this grain-like seed served as a stapes food in the Incan diet, leading the Incas to call it the “mother grain”.
-The Incan emperor would break ground with a golden implement at the first planting of the season to show respect for what the pant provided them<
+This grain-like seed served as a stapes food in the Incan diet, leading the Incas to call it the “mother grain”.
+The Incan emperor would break ground with a golden implement at the first planting of the season to show respect for what the pant provided them.

-Fast forward to the 1980’s, high in the Colorado rookies, where a per of Americans who studied spiritually in the Bolivian Andes once more initialized the significant cultivation of quinoa, for the firs time since the fall of the Incan civilization.
-Soon the United Nations declared this obscure plant to be a “super food”, with a protein value equal to that ok milk.
+Fast forward to the 1980’s, high in the Colorado rookies, where a pair of Americans who studied spirituality in the Bolivian Andes once more initialized the significant cultivation of quinoa, for the firs time since the fall of the Incan civilization.
+Soon the United Nations declared this obscure plant to be a “super food”, with a protein value equal to that of milk.
 NASA even placed it high on its list of possible foods for long duration manned